South Kesteven: Geography

 South Kesteven borders North Kesteven to the north, as far east as Horbling, where the A52 crosses the South Forty-Foot Drain.
 From there south it borders South Holland along the South Forty-Foot Drain, crossing the A151 just west of Guthram Gowt.
 The border follows the River Glen near to Tongue End where at Baston, the boundary crosses north–south over Baston and Langtoft fens.
 It crosses the A1175 at the B1525 junction (the end of the Deepings bypass), then meets the Welland about two miles west of Crowland at a point called Kennulph's Stone.
 The parish of Deeping St. James is the south-east corner of the district, where the district borders the unitary authority of City of Peterborough.
 The boundary follows the Welland to Stamford, briefly following the B1443 (Barnack Road) where it skirts the edge of Burghley Park.

-At the point where the railway crosses under the A1, is the corner of two other districts – Rutland and East Northamptonshire.
+At the point where the railway crosses under the A1, is the corner of two other districts – Rutland and North Northamptonshire.
 The boundary with Rutland follows the east side of the A1.
 Since 1991, none of the A1 bypass is in South Kesteven.
 The boundary meets that of Great Casterton, and briefly follows the B1081 Ermine Street at Toll Bar.
 The boundary then follows that of Rutland, crossing the East Coast Main Line at Braceborough and Wilsthorpe and again at Carlby.
 At Castle Bytham, the boundary follows the east side of the A1, and crosses the A1 at South Witham, where a little further west is a corner with the district of Melton.
 The boundary follows that of Leicestershire along the former Sewstern Lane, which is now the Viking Way where it crosses the eastern end of Saltby Airfield.
 The boundary deviates from the Viking Way at Woolsthorpe-by-Belvoir where it briefly follows the River Devon.
 It crosses the A52 and railway at Sedgebrook.
 This area is part of the Vale of Belvoir.
 The boundary then passes through the former RAF Bottesford, where just north it meets the district of Newark and Sherwood (Staunton) at Three Shire Oak.
 The boundary crosses the A1 at Shire Bridge.
 It follows Shire Dyke at Claypole, crossing the East Coast Main Line, then briefly follows the River Witham.
 The north-west corner of the district is on the River Witham at Claypole just south of Barnby in the Willows.
 Further east, a two-mile section of the A17 skirts the district, just east of Byards Leap.